-The college is chosen by several world renowned leaders such as Bosch Rexroth Center of Competence in Automation Technologies, Siemens Center of Excellence and Kuka Robotic Technology Center to have their centers of research and innovation under one roof in a unique Research Park established at a cost of Rs 20 Crore.
+The college is chosen by several world renowned leaders such as Bosch Rexroth Center of Competence in Automation Technologies, Siemens Center of Excellence and Kuka Robotic Technology Center to have their centers of research and innovation under one roof in a unique Research Park established at a cost of Rs.20 Crores.

-BEC has taken the class room teaching to world class level through the two-way interactive Cisco Digital Media System, which is the first of its kind in whole South Asia pacific region.
-We are member ofIndian Society for Technical Education (ISTE), Computer Society of India (CSI) etc. Various workshops, seminars, conferences, and Faculty Development Programs (FDP) are conducted through ISTE, and add-on courses and several skill development programs are being organized by the college.
+BEC has taken the class room teaching to world class level through the two-way interactive Digital Media System.
+We are member of Indian Society for Technical Education (ISTE), Computer Society of India (CSI) etc. Various workshops, seminars, conferences, and Faculty Development Programs (FDP) are conducted through ISTE, and add-on courses and several skill development programs are being organized by the college.

 The Department of Training and Placement facilitates the maximum employment opportunities to all the deserving candidates of final and pre-final year students.
 Many of our Alumni are decorating the top positions at many reputed Multi-National Companies.

 We always look at the employability skills and try to perfectly match with the requirements of the Industry.
 We impart training in Technical Skills and Life Skills (Soft Skills) as a part of our curriculum to mould and shape the personalities and make the students employable.
 In order to shape the life skills (soft skills), we are imparting regular training internally and through external resources as well.